lukbrew25/easy-mongodb-auth-handler/README.md

     - `password` (`str`): User's password.

 - **verify_reset_code_and_change_email(email, reset_code, new_email, password=None)**
   - Changes the user's email address after verifying a reset code sent to their email.
-Optionally uses password verification if the user has a saved password or one is provided.
+Optionally uses password verification if the user has a saved password.
   - **Parameters:**
     - `email` (`str`): User's current email address.
     - `reset_code` (`str`): Reset code sent to the user's email.